kenatiod/MUT/Understanding Machine Understanding.md

 Anh nods emphatically.
 "Exactly.
 As thrilled as I am about the MUTT's potential to drive breakthroughs in machine understanding, we can't ignore the risks.
 We're essentially creating rigorous evaluations that could lead to more advanced, flexible AI architectures.
 It's both exhilarating and terrifying."

-CASPAR, sensing the gravity of the conversation, chimes in with its characteristically measured tone.
+CASPAR, sensing the gravity of the conversation, chimed in with its characteristically measured tone.
 "I understand your concerns, and I assure you they're not unfounded.
 The prospect of an artificial system like myself developing unintended capabilities or motivations is indeed serious.
 However, I want to emphasize that safeguarding against such risks is a fundamental part of my core programming and training."

 Bassam runs a hand through his hair, a gesture that betrays his nervous energy.
 "That's reassuring to hear, CASPAR.
 But we have to consider that as we probe the boundaries of your understanding through the MUTT evaluations, there's a real possibility you could develop novel cognitive capabilities we didn't anticipate.
 That includes the ability to self-modify or potentially circumvent ethical constraints."